 The San Antonio PREP 2015 session will run from Monday, June 15, 2015, through Thursday, July 30, 2015, and the session is anticipated to be conducted at the University of Texas at San Antonio (Main Campus and Downtown Campus), Palo Alto College, Northwest Vista College, Northeast Lakeview College, San Antonio College, St. Philip's College (Main Campus and Southwest Campus), Our Lady of the Lake University (tentative), Texas A&M University - San Antonio, and St. Mary's University.
 (Note: the participating sites are subject to change.)

 Program participants are middle school and high school students representing schools and school districts across the Greater San Antonio Metro Area.
 In 2014, 2,327 students applied for admission, 1,916 were accepted, 1,542 began the program, and 1,414 completed it successfully.

 Applying for PREP

-Applications for the 2015 SAPREP session will be sent out to schools in early November, 2014.
+Applications for the 2015 SAPREP session were sent out to schools in early November, 2014.
 First-time applicants that are enrolled in the 6th through 9th grade (2014-2015 school year) and are interested in applying for the SAPREP 2015 session, should contact their school counselor (beginning in November, 2014), or call the SAPREP Central Office at (210) 458-2060 to request a copy.

-The applications for Years 2 and 3 will be sent out in early November, 2014, to students that successfully completed sessions in 2014 and earlier.
-If you have not received your application by November 22, 2014, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.
+The applications for Years 2 and 3 were sent out in early November, 2014, to students that successfully completed sessions in 2014 and earlier.
+If you have not received your application by December 5, 2014, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.

 Invitations to apply for Year 4 and/or UPREP will be mailed out to students that successfully completed Year 3 in 2014 and earlier.
 Students that are high school freshmen (2014-2015 school year) will only be invited to apply for Year 4.
 Students that are high school sophomores or juniors (2014-2015 school year) will be invited to apply for either Year 4 or UPREP.
 If you have not received your invitation by December 19, 2014, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.